CodeReclaimers/neat-python/docs/glossary.rst

 .. glossary::
   :sorted:

+  attributes
+    These are the properties of a :term:`node` (such as its :term:`activation function`) or :term:`connection` (such as whether it is :term:`enabled` or not) determined by its associated :term:`gene` (in the default implementation, in the :py:mod:`attributes` module).

   activation function
   aggregation function
   bias
   response
-    These are the attributes of a :term:`node`.
+    These are the :term:`attributes` of a :term:`node`.
 They determine the output of a node as follows:
     :math:`\begin{equation}\operatorname{activation}(bias + (response * \operatorname{aggregation}(inputs)))\end{equation}`
     For available activation functions, see :ref:`activation-functions-label`